 The image above shows how the VibWire-108 can be integrated into a PC based data recording and display solution using the Q-LOG application software.
+The VibWire-108 will operate with 3rd party software and hardware supporting the correct network protocols.

-The USB-SDi12-Pro and USB-RS485-Pro media converters are used to add new network strings to the computer as and when required.
-The USB-Pro range of media converters power the VibWire-108 interfaces directly from the PC USB port.
+The USB-SDI12-Pro and USB-RS485-Pro media converters are fully integrated into the Q-LOG application software, and can also be used to power the vibrating wire sensor interfaces directly from the PC USB port.

-Q-LOG will also operate with many third party intelligent sensors .
+The Q-LOG software will also operate with many third party intelligent sensors .